freistil/freistilbox-docs/source/tech_faq/disable_php.md

   - security
 ---

+# How to disable PHP execution in subfolders

 If you want to disable code execution in subfolders of your web application, you can add the following lines to your `.htaccess` file:

 ```
 # Forbid access to PHP files in subfolders.